Cloudflare

 • Users struggled most when charts of the same type behaved differently across products

-• Filtering patterns were inconsistent between products; creating friction in investigative workflows
+• Filtering patterns were inconsistent between products, creating friction in investigative workflows

 • Dense data visualizations lacked visual hierarchy, making it hard to identify what mattered